GUIDE Minshuku and Guesthouses in Japan Minshuku offer family-run accommodation on a budget

-Japan is a member of the International Youth Hostel (YHA) network, and there are about 220 YHA properties throughout Japan.
+Japan is a member of the Hostelling International network, and there are about 220 YHA properties throughout Japan.
 A small membership fee may be required to join the international network upon booking your accommodation.

 Four- to six-bed dormitories are standard, but all YHA properties have a family room, and some offer single and twin rooms, too.
 Most offer both coed lodgings and segregated floors.
 Common areas and bathrooms are shared.

 Despite the name, youth hostels welcome backpackers and travelers of all ages.
-In cities such as Tokyo and Kyoto, some hostels have been revamped, have in-house restaurants or bars, and provide a more guesthouse-like atmosphere.
+In cities such as Tokyo and Kyoto, some hostels have been revamped, have in-house restaurants, and provide a more guesthouse-like atmosphere.
 In rural areas, you may even find temple hostel accommodation.
 Prices typically start at 2,500 yen per night for very basic dormitory beds.
 Be aware that some hostels have curfews.

 Japan offers many other kinds of specialist accommodations for travelers on the cheap with capsule hotels, temple stays (shukubo) , and lower-end ryokan being just a few of the options available.